 Go into the indicator settings and apply the Minimal Preset for maximum clarity.

-- Enable: Sweep Levels+ (Set to show only PDH, PDL, Overnight H/L).
+- Enable: Sweep Levels+ (set to show only PDH, PDL, London & Asian H/L).

-- Leave Off: EMA Ribbon, Sweep Boxes, and all other modules.
+- Leave Off: EMA Ribbon, and Bollinger Deviation Zones.

 Day 2: Learn the Core Language (Sweep Anatomy)

-- Study the Legend: Learn what the Triangle, LS Label, and Sweep Boxes represent (you can temporarily turn on Sweep Boxes to see the visual rejection zone).
+- Study the legend: Learn what the Triangle, LS labels, and Sweep Boxes represent (you can see the full legend here: https://elev8plus.trading/blog/chart-legend-guide).

-- Identify: Find 10 clean sweeps (long wick, closed back inside the level) and 10 messy sweeps (short wick, chop, mid-range).
+- Identify: Find 10 clean sweeps (long wick, closes back inside the level) and 10 messy sweeps (short wick, chop, mid-range).

-- The Rule: Practice waiting for the candle to close.
-If you enter while price is still running the level, you are trading the stop hunt, not the confirmed reversal.
+- The rule: Practice waiting for the candle to close.
+If you enter while price is still running the level, you’re trading the stop-hunt, not the confirmed reversal.

 Day 3: Build a “Core Six” Levels Watchlist

 The biggest execution upgrade is a short, intentional watchlist.
-Do not trade what you haven't prepared for.
+Don’t trade what you haven’t prepared for.

-- Asia H/L or London H/L (depending on your session focus)
+- Asia H/L and London H/L (depending on your session focus)

 Go into your Sweep Levels+ settings and disable every level that is not on your list.
 If a level is far from current price, it does not belong on your execution chart.